FLX-20/graphql_beginner_guide/readme.md

     def resolve_all_books(self, info):
         return books
 ```
-In the next step, we will define the GraphQL mutations for adding new authors and books to the dataset.
-Mutations are used in GraphQL for modifying and creating data, unlike queries, which are read-only.
+In the next step, we will define the gql mutations for adding new authors and books to the dataset.
+Mutations are used in gql for modifying and creating data, unlike queries, which are read-only.
 First, we need to define a mutation class that inherits from the Graphene mutation class.
 The inner `Argument` call specifies the arguments that the client must provide to the mutation, in this case, the name of the author and an optional age argument.
 The following line indicates what the mutation will return.
 In this case, it will return the newly created `AuthorType`.
 The `mutate()` method contains the logic for the mutation.
 It is called when the `create_author` mutation is invoked.
 Inside this method, the ID is computed, and a dictionary containing the relevant author information is created.
 Finally, the new author is appended to the global authors list, and an instance of `CreateAuthor` is returned, with the author field set to the newly created author.